 The lower primary school teaches Reception 1 (pre-kindergarten) through to Grade 2.
 HKIS puts its 4 to 7 year olds in a very hands-on environment where they are “actively involved in exploring, experimenting and talking”.
 As well as focusing on literacy and maths, specialist teachers take classes in Chinese studies, technology, library, music, PE, and art.
 Children learn about Christianity through Bible stories, songs, and prayers, and are given an insight into other world religions by sharing celebrations, visiting temples, shrines, and mosques, and studying religious and cultural books.

 “The development of the children's social emotional, cognitive, motor and oral language skills are crucial to building the foundation of learning.
 Play is as important as literacy in our school.”

-Children aged eight to 10 years old attend the upper primary school, which teaches Grades 3 to 5.
+Children aged 8 to 10 years old attend the upper primary school, which teaches Grades 3 to 5.
 The curriculum includes language arts (reading, writing, speaking and listening), maths, Christianity and other world religions, science, social studies and Mandarin.
 Students also take specialist classes in PE, art, music, Chinese studies and technology.
-A highlight of the academic year is CAMP, an off-campus residential trip that sees students study anything from oceanography and orienteering to creative writing and drama, as well as taking part in activities like archery, tennis, swimming and rock climbing.
+A highlight of the academic year is CAMP, an off-campus residential trip that sees students study anything from oceanography and orienteering to creative writing and drama, as well as taking part in activities like archery, tennis, swimming, and rock climbing.

 Upper primary principal Jennifer DeLashmutt sums up the school’s approach to teaching, saying: